Mainframe-Style Channel Controllers for Modern Disaggregated Memory Systems: System design issues

+The \gls{cp} model design is ongoing work.
+We are experimenting with a design where the \gls{cp} polls coherence messages on the \gls{mcc}-specific region (\circled{2} in \autoref{fig:memory-map}), performs computations, and responds with coherence messages if needed.

+When a reply message is needed (e.g. memory read transactions), the \gls{cp} is on the critical path.
+If it does not produce an output in time, the interconnect can be deadlocked, which makes a hard real-time problem.
+This is challenging, but we believe it is solvable, following the line of hard real-time systems that have already been built (e.g. avionic flight controllers).
+Specific to our design, there are two additional advantages.
+First, latencies of operations, such as fetching a cache line from the DRAM controller, are highly predictable.
+Second, interconnects are typically lenient about timeout.
+Both \gls{cxl} and \gls{eci} allow timeout up to the millisecond scale.

+When considering the \gls{mcc} virtualization, additional handling is needed.
+For example, application and \gls{cp} can be \textbf{co-scheduled} to ensure no in-flight memory transaction can be issued when the \gls{cp} is descheduled.
+If the physical \glspl{mcc} are overloaded, using the CPU to simulate the \gls{mcc} may be a feasible option.

-We are developing such a \textbf{safe high-level programming model}, which needs to hide the hardware details like the low-level interconnect protocol and ensure it is used in a safe manner, while still allowing the application developer to specify the data movement explicitly.
-One way to achieve this is to use a model like DataPipes~\cite{Vogel:DataPipes:2023}, where data locations are specified explicitly but the low-level memory operations are abstracted away.
+Above this, we are also developing a \textbf{safe high-level programming model}, which needs to hide the hardware execution environment discussed above and ensure it is used in a safe manner, while still allowing the application developer to specify the data movement explicitly.
+One notable idea is to use a model like DataPipes~\cite{Vogel:DataPipes:2023}, where data locations are specified explicitly but the low-level memory operations are abstracted away.
+The transformation from a high-level \gls{cp} to a correct compiled \gls{cp} requires a combination of language design, compiler checks, and run-time verification.